carpentries-incubator/scrna-seq-analysis/_episodes/05-SRA-to-FASTQ.md

 These will create a directory SRR000001 and write three fastq files into SRR000001 (i.e., SRR000001.fastq, SRR000001_1.fastq, SRR000001_2.fastq).

-## Couldn't we download FASTQ files straightaway, using R instead of terminal?
+## Could we download FASTQ files straightaway, using R instead of terminal?
 We could directly download FASTQ files from EBI using the SRAdb Bioconductor package through ftp protocol.
 Let's install SRAdb in an R console session.
 ~~~
 > if (!requireNamespace("BiocManager", quietly = TRUE))